Manthan-Nepal/arc-2025/arc/ai/Yugratna-Humagain/Univariate and Multivariate Linear Regression/README.md

 # Univariate and Multivariate Linear Regression

-This repository documents a hands-on journey through the foundational stages of data science, focusing on data wrangling, exploratory data analysis (EDA), and visualization using Python.
+This repository documents a hands-on journey through the foundational stages of data science, focusing on linear regression using Python.
 The content is structured as a series of Jupyter Notebooks, inspired by the [arc-2025](https://github.com/Tech-Manthan-Nepal/arc-2025) curriculum and related resources.

 ---